rfshelley/Documentation/smartapp-developers-guide/routines.rst

 Example
 -------

-This example simply shows executing a selected routine when a switch turns on, and another action when a switch turns off:
+This example simply shows executing a selected Routine when a switch turns on, and another action when a switch turns off:

 .. code-block:: groovy